Life Skills Training

 Core life skills we teach for adults

-Juniper Grove’s life skills training is broad, practical, and always tailored to the needs of adults in recovery.
+Jasper Grove’s life skills training is broad, practical, and always tailored to the needs of adults in recovery.
 Core areas include:

 • Communication skills: Patients practice assertiveness, active listening, and boundary-setting.
 This helps them handle conflicts without avoidance or aggression.